agrestio/agrest/agrest-docs/README.md

-This project contains Docbook documentation for [AgREST](http://nhl.github.io/link-rest/).
+This project contains Docbook documentation for [Agrest](https://agrest.io).

 To publish:

 ```
-# assuming 'agrest-pages' is a checkout of 'gh-pages' branch of AgREST
+# assuming 'agrest-pages' is a checkout of 'gh-pages' branch of Agrest

 mvn clean package
 cp -r target/site/index/ ../../agrest-pages/docs/